 In addition, we are upskilling our teams on BNG.
-This year we put in policies and procedures, developed a new developments in the Sussex BNG toolkit for teams, produced supporting information for customers and developed in-house training for our teams.
+This year we put in place new land, planning and technical be one of the causes.
+As a result, all policies and procedures, developed a new developments in the Sussex BNG toolkit for teams, produced supporting information for customers and developed in-house training for our teams.
 Over the next 12 months, these will be embeded into our everyday practices across our business.